bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/03-First-Mock/README.md

-# 🐛 Running npm run Test Results in Errors
+# 🐛 Running npm run test Results in Errors

 Work with a partner to resolve the following issue: